maboglia/CorsoJava/appunti/programma/Java28minutes.md

     }
 }
 ```
 publicMethod() in SuperClass throws FileNotFoundException.
 So, the SubClass publicMethod() can throw FileNotFoundException or any sub class of FileNotFoundException.
 It can also not throw an Exception (as in the example).
 But, it cannot throw any new Exception.
-For example, Òpublic void publicMethod() throws IOExceptionÓ would cause compilation error.
+For example, 'public void publicMethod() throws IOException' would cause compilation error.

 #### Other Overriding Rules

 A Sub Class can override only those methods that are visible to it.
 Methods marked as static or final cannot be overridden.
 You can call the super class method from the overriding method using keyword super.

-#### Overriding and Polymorphism Example
+#### Overriding and Polymorphism

+Example

 Overridden method invocation is based on the object referred to.
 It is not based on the Type of the Reference variable.
 This is called Polymorphism.
 Consider the example below:

 ```